 For a pit bull to be successful, he had to enjoy conflict.
 It doesn’t matter how game he is if he doesn’t set his mind to winning the fight.
 So a desire to engage in conflict was essential.
 But that doesn’t necessarily mean a fight.
 It merely means overcoming resistance.
 A game dog might grab hold of a tree root and spend hours trying to pull it from the ground.
 This is one of the reasons weight pull remains a favorite sport for pit bulls.

-A successful pit dog would also have to have a high tolerance for pain.
-It’s all well and good that the dog won’t quit no matter how tough the going gets, but the less pain bothers him, the longer he can go, before not stopping requires gameness.
+A successful pit dog would also have to have a high pain tolerance.
+It’s all well and good that the dog won’t quit no matter how tough the going gets, but the less pain bothers him, the longer he can go before not stopping requires gameness.
 So dogs who were mostly immune to pain had a distinct advantage.

 A fighting dog would also benefit from being physically powerful.

-The above traits were beneficial but strictly speaking not necessary.
-Finally, there was one absolutely non-negotiable quality.
+The above traits were beneficial but, strictly speaking, not necessary.
+Finally, there was one non-negotiable quality.
 A fighting dog had to have an incredible social attachment to humans.
 The attachment had to be strong enough to create an extreme aversion to biting humans.
 Not just humans he knows, but any humans.
 There were always three people in the pit during a dog fight, two of them often entirely unknown to the dog.

-These people would have to handle the dog while he’s in full drive, and possibly when he’s injured.
-If the dog posed any threat at all, he would not be permitted into the pit.
+These people would have to handle the dog while he’s in full drive and possibly when he’s injured.
+If the dog posed any threat, he would not be permitted into the pit.
 In fact, he would not be allowed to live.
-The old pitmen had absolutely no tolerance for human aggression.
+The old pitmen had no tolerance for human aggression.
 Dogs who showed the slightest hint of it were culled without hesitation.
 They were playing a dangerous game and understood the consequences of having a dog with the abilities of a fighting dog, who decided to turn those traits towards human prey.